garethflowers/atom-portable/README.md

 ## Downloading

-You can find the downloads [here on SourceForge](https://sourceforge.net/projects/atomportable/).
+You can find the downloads [here](https://github.com/garethflowers/atom-portable/releases).

 ## System Requirements